syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-activity.md

 There are two types of activities.
 They are listed as follows:

-* [Task](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivityType.html#Syncfusion_Blazor_Diagram_BpmnActivityType_Task): Occurs within a process and it is not broken down to a finer level of detail.
+* [Task](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivityType.html#Syncfusion_Blazor_Diagram_BpmnActivityType_Task): It occurs within a process and is not broken down to a finer level of detail.
-* [Collapsed Sub-Process](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivityType.html#Syncfusion_Blazor_Diagram_BpmnActivityType_CollapsedSubProcess): Occurs within a process and it is broken down to a finer level of detail.
+* [Collapsed Sub-Process](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivityType.html#Syncfusion_Blazor_Diagram_BpmnActivityType_CollapsedSubProcess): It occurs within a process and is broken down to a finer level of detail.

 You can specify the any one of the above activity type using the [ActivityType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivity.html#Syncfusion_Blazor_Diagram_BpmnActivity_ActivityType) property of [Bpmn Activity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivity.html).